The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ![](/img/jobs/sch/seraphgauge.png "Seraph Faerie Gauge")

 The Faerie Gauge displays your current amount of fae aether.
 It will first be displayed upon unlocking the Aetherpact ability at level 70, and fae aether is solely used to fuel this ability.
-Aetherpact initiates the fairy ability Fey Union, which consumes 10 fae aether per tick, and fae aether is accumulated whenever an AF ability is executed while the fairy is on the field (whether by consuming an AF stack or through the usage of Recitation).
+Aetherpact initiates the fairy ability Fey Union, which consumes ten fae aether per tick, and fae aether is accumulated whenever an AF ability is executed while the fairy is on the field (whether by consuming an AF stack or through the usage of Recitation).
 Upon unlocking Summon Seraph at level 80, the Faerie Gauge will also display the amount of time Seraph will remain on the field while she is active.

 # Damage Actions